-West Virginia justices face House impeachment inquiry
+West Virginia House considers impeaching Supreme Court

 CHARLESTON, W.Va.
-(AP) — The West Virginia House of Delegates is taking the extraordinary step of considering impeachment articles against all four remaining state Supreme Court justices.
+(AP) — The West Virginia House of Delegates is taking the extraordinary step of considering the impeachment of the entire state Supreme Court in a scandal over $3.2 million in office renovations.

-The House plans to meet Monday to discuss 14 articles and make recommendations.
-If any of the articles are approved, a trial would be held in the state Senate.
+The House plans to meet Monday to discuss 14 articles and make recommendations for the four remaining justices.
+If it approves any articles, the Senate would put them on trial.

-Suspended Justice Allen Loughry, who was indicted in federal court in June, is named in eight impeachment articles.
-Others have been approved against justices Margaret Workman, Robin Davis and Beth Walker.
+Suspended Justice Allen Loughry is under federal indictment and named in eight impeachment articles, including allegations he lied about taking home a $42,000 antique desk and a $32,000 leather couch.
+Other articles involve justices Margaret Workman, Robin Davis and Beth Walker.

-Justice Menis Ketchum retired last month.
-He’s agreed to plead guilty to one federal count of wire fraud stemming from the personal use of state-owned vehicles and fuel cards.
+The fifth justice, Menis Ketchum, retired and agreed to plead guilty to a federal wire fraud count involving the personal use of state-owned vehicles and fuel cards.

 Most Read Nation & World Stories